mierzwid/gap-workshop/exercise-05-package-building/README.md

 }
 ```

-Still, version, classifier and extension remains same.
+Still, version, classifier and extension remain the same.
 That's because `archiveBaseName` instead of `archiveName` was overridden.
 It is good to know the difference!

-Notice that, in the end of building package, it is automatically validated.
+Notice that, at the end of a build package is automatically validated.
-Validation requires up-to-date node types definitions stored in built package.
+Validation requires up-to-date node type definitions stored in built package.
 However, this kind of file is also synchronized from running AEM instance automatically.

 During regular development just remember to save that generated file in VCS (*gradle/package/nodetypes.sync.cnd*)